istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Upgrade

-When upgrading Istio with [in-place upgrade](/docs/setup/upgrade/in-place/), CNI component can be upgraded together with the control plane using one `IstioOperator` resource.
+When upgrading Istio with [in-place upgrade](/docs/setup/upgrade/in-place/), the CNI component can be upgraded together with the control plane using one `IstioOperator` resource.

-When upgrading Istio with [canary upgrade](/docs/setup/upgrade/canary/), since CNI component runs as a cluster singleton, it is recommended to operate and upgrade CNI separately from the revisioned control plane.
+When upgrading Istio with [canary upgrade](/docs/setup/upgrade/canary/), because the CNI component runs as a cluster singleton, it is recommended to operate and upgrade the CNI component separately from the revisioned control plane.
-The following `IstioOperator` can be used to operate CNI component independently.
+The following `IstioOperator` can be used to operate the CNI component independently.

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1